grouprise/grouprise/docs/administration/configuration/options.md

 Most storages require a `location` attribute.
 The `max_entries` attribute may be used for specifying a maximum number of cache items to be stored (default: `20000`).
+The `size_limit` attribute can be used for limiting the amount of space used (only applicable for the `filesystem`-backend and if the `diskcache` package is available - see above)).
 See the [Django documentation](https://docs.djangoproject.com/en/dev/topics/cache/) for details.

 Default: `{"backend": "local_memory"}`